Introduction to Multi-Armed Bandits

 Thompson Sampling is the first bandit algorithm in the literature \citep{Thompson-1933}.
 While it has been well-known for a long time, strong provable guarantees did not appear until recently.
 A detailed survey for various variants and developments can be found in \citet{TS-survey-FTML18}.

-The results in Section~\ref{TS:sec:Bayesian-regret} are from \citet{Russo-MathOR-14}. \footnote{The statement of Lemma~\ref{TS:lm:TS-UB} is a corollary of a result in \citet{Russo-MathOR-14}, which makes the technique more transparent.} They also use this approach to obtain improved upper bounds for some specific classes of priors, including priors over linear mean reward vectors, priors over ``generalized linear" mean reward vectors, and priors given by a Gaussian Process.
-Furthermore, Thompson Sampling carries over to the setting of on \emph{adversarial bandits}, which we discuss in Chapter~\ref{ch:adv}.
-Variants of the algorithm \citep{Bubeck-colt15,TorTS-nips19} have been used in some of the recent state-of-art results, building on the analysis technique from \citet{Russo-JMLR-16}.
+The material in Section~\ref{TS:sec:Bayesian-regret} is from \citet{Russo-MathOR-14}. \footnote{Lemma~\ref{TS:lm:TS-UB} follows from \citet{Russo-MathOR-14}, making their technique more transparent.} They refine this approach to obtain improved upper bounds for some specific classes of priors, including priors over linear and ``generalized linear" mean reward vectors, and priors given by a Gaussian Process. \citet{bubeck2013prior} obtain $O(\sqrt{KT})$ regret for arbitrary priors, shaving off the $\log(T)$ factor from Theorem~\ref{TS:thm:TS-UB}. \citet{Russo-JMLR-16} obtain regret bounds that scale with the entropy of the optimal-action distribution induced by the prior.